proxyconf/proxyconf/README.md

 **ProxyConf** is a control plane for [Envoyproxy](https://www.envoyproxy.io/) that simplifies and secures API management in enterprise environments.
 It leverages the OpenAPI specification to streamline the configuration of Envoyproxy, providing a powerful yet user-friendly platform for managing, monitoring, and securing API traffic at scale.

+> [!WARNING]
+> ProxyConf is **currently in development** and under active construction ⚠️.
+While it may already be **usable for some cases**, there’s a good chance you’ll encounter **bugs or incomplete features**.
+>
+> However, your feedback is incredibly valuable to us! 🚀 If you're feeling adventurous, we’d love for you to try it out and let us know what works, what doesn’t, and where we can improve.
+Together, we can make ProxyConf even better!

 ## Key Features

 - **Envoyproxy Integration**